Periyakulam

-Periyakulam (/ta/) is a major town and a municipality in Theni district, in the Madurai Region, South Indian state of Tamil Nadu.
+Periyakulam (/ta/) is a major town in Theni district, in the Madurai Region, South Indian state of Tamil Nadu.
 As of 2011, the town had a population of 42,976.
 Periyakulam is the northern gateway of the district.

 Etymology

 The name of this town derived from two Tamil words equivalent to "big lake" {in Tamil (பெரிய) means "big" and (குளம்) is "lake"}.
 In Tamil literature, the name of this town is Kulainthai Managaram (குழந்தை மாநகரம்).

 History

 There are three very old temples.
 The Balasubramaniam Swamy temple is located on the banks of the Varaha nadhi (Varaha river).
 Periyakovil Temple and Karanamoorthy Swamy temple are located on the Periyakulam pond.
 On the southeast side Kailasanathar temple located in the hills.